dgroomes/calcite-playground/class-relationships/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Scaffold
-* [ ] IN PROGRESS Populate the `types` table with names only.
+* [x] DONE Populate the `types` table with names only.
 Use ClassGraph to scan the classpath for classes and populate the table.
   Also, write a `limit` query or something to exercise it.
    * DONE Schema and sample query.
-   * Use ClassGraph
+   * DONE Use ClassGraph
 * [ ] Populate the `field` table with names and their owning class.
 Represent the relationship using  Also, write a `limit` query or something to exercise it.
 * [ ] Populate the relationship from field to their declared types (maybe just skip primitives?).
 This is a `field` to `class` relationship.
 And do the reverse.
 Write a join query to exercise this new relationship.